 Racecourses weren’t always as civilised as we know them today.
-Much of the violence and chaos shown in BBC’s ‘Peaky Blinders’ was inspired by real gangs who travelled the UK, illegally operating at lawless race meetings.
+Much of the violence and chaos depicted in BBC’s hit TV show ‘Peaky Blinders’ was inspired by real gangs who travelled the UK, illegally operating at lawless race meetings.

-In those days Bookies used the gangs as protection (from angry customers and other bookies) and the Brummagem Boys, led by the clever and charismatic Billy Kimber, had fingers in this protection racket all over the country…
+In those days Bookmakers used the gangs as protection — from angry customers and other bookies.
+The Brummagem Boys gang, led by the clever and charismatic Billy Kimber, had fingers in this protection racket all over the country.

 Rise Of Gang Activity At Racecourses

 Following the Gaming Act 1845, the only legal place to gamble in England was at race tracks.
 The introduction of new special excursion trains enabled all classes of society to attend new racecourses opening across the country.

 As depicted in Peaky Blinders, there was a boom in racing around this period.
 With huge sums of money changing hands it presented an opportunity for gangs, not dissimilar to a modern day Mafia, to use bribery and violence to bully their way into illegal Bookmaking and protection rackets.

 Racecourses became well-known for gang activity and brawls, and this was especially true for Epsom and Ascot.
 Unlicensed Bookmakers — who could be practically anyone– regularly fleeced punters.
 Gangs of pickpockets, thieves and scammers preyed upon spectators, beating up anyone who retaliated.
 Bookmakers employed bodyguards in the protection business to back them up when they chose not to pay out — or simply couldn’t afford to.